Articulation (education)

+Articulation agreements are notoriously difficult to keep up-to-date where one institution (usually a research university) is significantly larger and more prestigious than the other one (usually a junior college, community college, or liberal arts college) and the field of study at issue is evolving very rapidly (especially science, technology, engineering, and mathematics).
+The larger and more prestigious institution is constantly revising and improving its course curricula to keep up with cutting-edge developments, meaning that inbound transfers from smaller and less prestigious institutions are always aiming at a moving target on the basis of coursework at their prior institution which may be several years behind the state of the art.

 Articulation between institutions with different academic terms is particularly difficult.
 For example, an institution on the quarter system may have three first-year courses in a subject, while an institution on a semester system may have two first-year courses.
 While both might cover approximately the same material by the end of one academic year, they may tackle subtopics in a different order, meaning that a student who transfers without taking the entire sequence at one institution will have significant knowledge gaps.

 Although credit transfer can be conducted between education bodies in separate countries, the process of articulation can become very complicated when students transfer courses earned at multiple and international campuses, transfer courses from more than 5–10 years ago, or have alternative credit experiences such as exam or military credit.